henrikbjorn/GravatarBundle/README.markdown

       <img src="<?php echo $view['gravatar']->render('mail@domain.tpl', '80', 'g', 'defaultimage.png') ?>" />

-The only required parameter is the email adresse.
+The only required parameter is the email adress.
 The rest have default values.

 For more information, check the gravatar page : http://fr.gravatar.com/site/implement/images/